dvrpc/TrackingProgress/markdown/Pavement Conditions/resources.md

-To see how conditions are planned to be addressed for the next 25+ years, see what is listed among DVRPC’s [_Connections 2050 Plan_: Major Regional Projects](https://www.dvrpc.org/webmaps/mrp2050/).
+To see how conditions are planned to be addressed for the next 25+ years, see what is listed among DVRPC’s _[Connections 2050 Plan: Major Regional Projects](https://www.dvrpc.org/webmaps/mrp2050/)_.

+Maintaining pavement conditions in a state-of-good repair is one the National Goals set by the Federal Highway Administration’s Transportation Performance Management (TPM).
+DVRPC is required to either set regional targets or match state department of transportation targets for pavement (and bridge) conditions on the National Highway System.
+See how the region is performing: [TPM Bridge and Pavement](https://www.dvrpc.org/tpm/?indicator=bridgepavement).

-DVRPC’s [_Municipal Implementation Toolbox_](https://www.dvrpc.org/Plan/MIT/) suggests preparing infrastructure for Connected and Automated Vehicles by prioritizing pavement conditions and lane markings.
+DVRPC’s _[Municipal Implementation Toolbox](https://www.dvrpc.org/Plan/MIT/)_ suggests preparing infrastructure for Connected and Automated Vehicles by prioritizing pavement conditions and lane markings.
 For more information visit: [Connected and Automated Vehicle Preparations](https://www.dvrpc.org/Plan/MIT/connectedandautomatedvehiclepreparations).